HOUSSAM-ELAOUIFI/Moodle-vidtrack/vidtrack/README.md

 When one of above event occurred, VidTrack store the record in a table youtube ( which is created at the time of installing plugin).
 This record contain student id, course id, time.
 This data later can be analyzed to understand student's video watching behavior.

-In this future release, we plan to include visual analytics in it to